Employing Trust: Salisbury NHS Foundation Trust

 SFP Post holders will continue to attend formal clinical foundation programme teaching events (weekly).

 In addition, there will be opportunities to attend:

 - 1 to 1 meetings with academic education project supervisor

 - Monthly Education Development Meetings (multi-disciplinary)

-Through attending TTD Course, academic trainees should be able to:
+Through attending the 4 day TTD Course, SFP trainees should be able to:

 - Identify learning needs of medical undergraduates